Frequently Asked QuestionsFederal Cash Management Data Collection frequently asked questions.

 Why do I need to submit data on CMDC?

 Federal regulations require that recipients of federal funds minimize the time elapsing between the receipt and expenditure of funds.
-The CMDC system provides the data to CDE that enables it to make apportionments based on the LEA’s cash balance, as required by the regulations.
+The CMDC system provides the data to California Department of Education that enables it to make apportionments based on the local educational agency's cash balance, as required by the regulations.